neutr0n420/Tech-Smart/README.md

 # Teach Smart
+- "Empowering Educators, Enriching Minds."

- Small Ai based application that will help teachers to revise their topic on last minute.
+- Small Ai based application that will help teachers to revise their topic on last minute.